Alberto Abarza

 Alberto Caroly Abarza Díaz (born 11 December 1984) is a Chilean Paralympic swimmer who competes in international elite events.
-He is a triple Parapan American Games champion and a four-time World bronze medalist.
+He is a triple Parapan American Games champion and a four-time World silver medalist.
+He competed at the 2020 Summer Paralympics, winning a gold medal and two silver medals.

 Career

 Abarza has won the Para Athlete of the Year awards twice in 2018 and 2019 after winning medals in his international swimming competitions.

 Personal life

 Abarza was born with Charcot-Marie-Tooth syndrome, a neurodegenerative disease which causes progressive loss of muscular tissue.